2014 La Tropicale Amissa Bongo

-The 2014 La Tropicale Amissa Bongo took place from 13–19 January 2014, and was the ninth edition of La Tropicale Amissa Bongo.
+The 2014 La Tropicale Amissa Bongo took place from 13 to 19 January 2014, and was the ninth edition of La Tropicale Amissa Bongo.
 This edition of the race consisted of seven stages.

 Participating teams

 Fourteen teams competed in the 2014 La Tropicale Amissa Bongo; six professional teams took part along with eight national selection teams.

 The 14 teams invited to the race were: